aquarian247/AquaMind-Frontend/docs/prd 6.25.2025.md

 **Behavior**
 - *Model Application:*
   - TGC models apply daily growth increments using the specified temperature profile, defaulting to the last known value if no update is provided.
+  - Mortality rates adjust population continuously, with daily or weekly recalculation based on model settings.
   - FCR models transition automatically as fish progress through lifecycle stages, determined by days since scenario start.
-  - Mortality rates adjust population continuously, with daily or weekly recalculation based on model settings.
+They rely on the registered growth (TGC) and mortality of the day in order to calculate the feed usage for the same day
 - *Dynamic Updates:*
   - Projections recalculate instantly upon changes to models, initial conditions, or mid-scenario parameter adjustments.
   - Users receive warnings if data inconsistencies arise (e.g., negative population).